CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 The SALI LMSS APIs are tools to help [implement the standard](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#the-lms-apis-are-tools-to-help-implement-the-standard).

 The [Computational Law components of the LMSS](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#13-what-are-the-components-of-the-lmss-1) help think about an AALE context as well, as they cover structure, allowed values, and dependencies and supports both matter instances and matter templates.

+##### Interoperability aspect-
 The legal matter application programming interfaces (APIs) include: the transport API for exchanging data and the UX API for supporting the user interface of applications that use the standard.

 Structure & components first details can be found [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#3-legal-matter-specification-lmss-components-1).

+##### Interoperability aspect-
-Because the standard is designed to provide clear guidance and [party-independent enumerated values](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#21-playerviewer-independence-1) to ensure that matters are encoded the same way independent of the party involved in matter, this is relevant to an AALE/DAO and a legal counsel establishing a lawyer-client realtionship and setting up a process and procedures (either with AALE/DAO as a whole or with a specific individual loaded with "attribution").
+Because the standard is designed to provide clear guidance and [party-independent enumerated values](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#21-playerviewer-independence-1) to ensure that matters are encoded the same way independent of the party involved in matter, this is relevant to an AALE/DAO and a legal counsel establishing a lawyer-client relationship and setting up a process and procedures (either with AALE/DAO as a whole or with a specific individual loaded with "attribution").

 Because the LMSS is intended to be used for legal matters, to describe legal matters that are being executed, the standard implements [hierarchical and additive coding.](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#22-successive-refinement-and-additive-coding-1).
-For example, when a matter begins, the area of law for a matter may not yet be fully determined: with the Publishing DAO legal analysis, it only became clearly apparent after a while that Agency Law wasn't sufficient to cover all scenarios and that Contract Law was required to replace and/or supplement Agency Law in most scenarios. _**The SALI LMSS design ensure that other systems that depend upon the initial restructuring code continue to work.**_
+For example, when a matter begins, the area of law for a matter may not yet be fully determined: with the Publishing DAO legal analysis, it only became clearly apparent after a while that Agency Law wasn't sufficient to cover all scenarios and that Contract Law was required to replace and/or supplement Agency Law in most scenarios.
+As such:

+##### Interoperability aspect-
+_**The SALI LMSS design ensure that other systems that depend upon the initial restructuring code continue to work.**_

-Since the LMSS cannot anticipate all needs, there is a well-defined way to [extend the standard while staying within the design and API functionality](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#24-extensible-1).
-This would be useful to add and plug-in many new ontologies born from AAS/AALE needs.
+Since the LMSS cannot anticipate all needs, there is a well-defined way to [extend the standard while staying within the design and API functionality](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#24-extensible-1). _This would be useful to add and plug-in many new ontologies born from AAS/AALE needs._

+##### Interoperability aspect-
-As part of [LMSS Components](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#3-legal-matter-specification-lmss-components-1), the [Extensions](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#35-extensions-to-the-lmss-codes-1) to the LMSS code are ntended to be adaptable to the needs of customers.
-The processus is straightforward and could be sued to test-experiment new strucutres and codes in the context of new ontologies born from AAS/AALE needs.
-All there is to do is to define these.
+As part of [LMSS Components](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#3-legal-matter-specification-lmss-components-1), the [Extensions](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#35-extensions-to-the-lmss-codes-1) to the LMSS code are ntended to be adaptable to the needs of customers. _The processus is straightforward and could be used to test-experiment new structures and codes in the context of new ontologies born from AAS/AALE needs._ All there is to do is to define these.

+##### Interoperability aspect-
 The [structure](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#4-structure-of-lmss-document-1) of SALI LMSS documents provide a template for what would be required as parameters and output to warrant AALE interoperability with SALI LMSS, including but not limited to managing new AAS ontologies in a human-AAS interaction and attribution context.

 In order to do that, specific care should be placed on formatting AAS/AALE ontologies with respect to [Matter](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#46-matter-1), [Narrative](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#47-narrative-1), [Description](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#48-description-1).
 The issue of language may or not be optional.

+##### Interoperability aspect-
 Because the [Process](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#49-process-1) container describes the process, service or product being delivered, it would be the bulk of efforts to further define the lawyer-client relationship process in a AALE/human-AAS context, and register all parameters of actions taken in that context.

 New types of [Players](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#410-player-1) would need to be defined, since we might as well have electronic agents whose (consequences of) actions are attributed to a (human) legal person, but also possibly AAS as full fledge legal agent.